Running Tier-1 Apps with HCI Mesh Solution Overview

 Since the local cluster providing storage must handle external storage traffic as well as intra-cluster replication traffic, network connectivity requirements are critical.
 25Gbps is strongly recommended for clusters that will be sharing storage with remote clusters.

 Hosts at the remote clusters should be in the same datacenter and ideally be directly connected to the cluster hosting the storage.
 This reduces the opportunity for network contention, minimizes complexity, and improves reliability.

 vSAN is built on the concept of fault domains.
 The use of HCI mesh expands the fault domain for a virtual machine from it's the local cluster to potentially two clusters.
 HCI Mesh does provide for separating the updates of vSphere of the cluster running the compute for a virtual machine, from the update of the cluster powering the storage.

 Configuring vSAN HCI mesh is simple.
 The vSphere Web Client is used to mount a remote datastore.

 Today, VMware vSAN is commonly used for traditional tier 1 applications.
 As part of validating VMware HCI Mesh, several tier 1 applications were tested to better understand the scaling and performance characterizes of HCI Mesh.
 The following applications were tested:

-Large Block Benchmarks - Network Performance Is Key
+SAP Benchmarks - Network Performance Is Key